tarashakhurana/4d-occ-forecasting/cvpr23-evalkit/README.md

 }
 ```

+Each '<log_id>' is a string identifier of a particular log in the Argoverse 2 Sensor suite.
+Each '<frame_id>' is the current (or 0th) timestep of the 6s sequence at hand.
+3s of past is taken as input and the next 3s are to be forecasted.
+Each '<frame_id>' stores the list of points in every future timestep (there are 5 future timesteps).
+The number of points at each timestep can be different.
 Here, the List at the last level is a list of length 6 which stores the origin (`ox`, `oy`, `oz`) and unit direction
 (`dx`, `dy`, `dz`).
 When making a submission to the Eval AI server, you will replace this list of length 6, with a list
 of length 1 which will store the expected depth along this ray, `d`.